gburghardt/hypodermic/README.md

         }
     });

-We've moved the global config object into an __abstract configuration__ called "configurable".
+We've moved the global config object into a __template configuration__ called "configurable".
 The parent configuration for both "foo" and "bar" is "configurable", so they both receive the same config property without having to specify it twice.